Get a better understanding of the different types of certificates required for building works.

 Visit the NSW Government swimming pool safety checklist for more information.

-Pools that hold 2000 litres of water also need to apply with us for development consent.
+Pools that hold 2000 litres of water also need to apply with Council for development consent.
 This includes portable and inflatable pools that hold this amount of water.

 Swimming pool owners must obtain a Certificate Of Compliance for a swimming pool barrier before they can sell or lease their property.
 This certificate certifies that the swimming pool barrier complies with the relevant standard and is valid for 3 years.

 Once we have received your application an officer will contact you to arrange a suitable time for us to inspect your swimming pool barrier.

 Once you have received your development consent, you then need a construction certificate before starting work (this is not required if the development is approved as Complying Development).
 This certificate can be issued either by Council or an independent Principal Certifying Authority (PCA).
 A construction certificate application can be lodged at the same time as the development application if Council is your nominated PCA.

 A construction certificate is an approval that: